Aryetis/Obenkyobo/Readme.md

 You can setup a very basic Kobo dev environment by following the <a href="https://github.com/koreader/koxtoolchain">koxtoolchain instructions</a> and work your way from here by cross-compiling qt for ARM and the QTPA kobo platform plugin

+To validate your arm gcc, run your first non graphical "hello world" throught an ssh-server or use koreader "run command" option.

 Or you can go the "easy" route and use @Rain92's <a href="https://github.com/Rain92/kobo-qt-setup-scripts">kobo-qt-setup-scripts</a> to setup everything "libs, Qt binaries, deployment scripts".

 Once you've got your arm QtBinaries, copy its folder (with necessaries additional libs) to `OtherFiles/Dependencies`